 What is Tick Trading?

 A tick size denotes the smallest increment of price fluctuation in a market.
 It's typically expressed in US dollars or cents.
 Thus, if you notice a shift in the price of stocks, it usually happens by at least one penny in the US or one rupee in India.
 Tick trading involves buying and selling stocks based on these small price movements, generally within some seconds or minutes.
 These tick movements are very important to traders because they might reveal shifts in the mood of the market and trading habits.
-Read on to learn more about what is tick in trading, the key elements involved in it in detail.
+Read on to learn more about what is tick in trading, and the key elements involved in it in detail.

 How Does a Tick Trading Work?